Olympic Gymnast McKayla Maroney Gets Back Into A Form-Fitting Leotard To Tease Big Announcement

 It was not clear what the new “exciting” project might be, or if it was connected to another big milestone.
 Maroney posted the picture just a day after celebrating her 25th birthday.

 It appeared that she was returning to gymnastics in some fashion, though it may have something to do with her new career in singing.
 As ESPN reported, she released a single earlier this year after spending years telling fans about her move into music.
-The report noted that her debut single, titled “Wake Up Call,” looked like a “promising start for what looks like a bright future in the industry.”
+The outlet noted that her debut single, titled “Wake Up Call,” looked like a “promising start for what looks like a bright future in the industry.”

-The chair seen in the picture posted on Thursday looked like a director chair, one used on the set of filming of some kind.
+The furniture seen in the picture posted on Thursday looked like a director chair — one used on the set of filming of some kind.
 Maroney has already recorded some music videos for other artists.
 As Hollywood Life noted, she appeared in a video for singer Wade Hampton, and took to Instagram to show off a video where she danced in a pair of tight white pants.

 It was a rare post for the former gold medalist, who had a long hiatus from social media before returning in recent weeks to share some big life developments.
 After posting infrequently over the course of the past few months, she shared a series of pictures showing off her new home.
 Maroney explained that she had lived with family for a while after the death of her father last year, and now was on her own and learning to find peace.